flyCouch/MFD-Switches/README.md

 Edit: Fixed the mounting hole descriptions.
 Another Edit: Fixed resistors value.

+P.S.
+I am calling this "FlexWare".
+I am flexing my skills for all to see.
+Presented for your enjoyment.

 Have fun skyblasting stuff in Transistor Land and Skies.